Arcadia-Science/2023-polyphosphate/README.md

 4. Root the tree in iTOL using the outgroup _S. coleicolor_ Ppk1 sequence that was propagated in
 5. Visualize in `Empress` coloring by Tmscore, highlighting individuals with > 0.98 Tmscore
 6. Use the Rscript `scripts/phylo-comps.R` to calculate pairwise patristic distance, and compare to pairwise Seqid and Tmscore to Accumulibacter for the clustered representatives within the _Pseudomonadota_ phylum, which is output as two interactive `plotly` plots for exploration

+## Contributing
+If you have suggestions or encounter any problems with the workflow or associated scripts please [file an issue](https://github.com/Arcadia-Science/polyphosphate/issues).
+You are also welcome to submit a pull request if you wish to dive in to the code.
+See [this guide](https://github.com/Arcadia-Science/arcadia-software-handbook/blob/main/guides-and-standards/guide-credit-for-contributions.md) to see how we recognize feedback and contributions on our code.